atrayn1/AGILE-Share-AY25/README.md

 ## DONE

-- Resolve addresses from lat/long coordinates
 - Get areas of interest for a specific data point
-- Integrate an "areas of interest" query into webapp demo
+- Integrate an "areas of interest" query into webapp
+- Generate a PDF report of areas of interest for a specific adID

 ## TODO

-- Name areas of interest via reverse geocoding
+- Colocate other adIDs given locations of interest for a specific adID
-  - median data point?
+- Integrate a "colocation" query into webapp
-- Generate a PDF report of areas of interest for a specific adID
+- Generate a general PDF report for a specific adID that includes LOIs and colocation information

-## FUTURE

-- Distinguish frequently visited areas of interest
-- Distinguish dwell addresses from areas of interest
-- Distinguish workplace addresses from areas of interest
-- Identify journeys and end-of-journeys